PJM Glossary

 Tie Line

-A circuit connecting two or more Control Areas or systems of an electric system.
+A circuit connecting two or more control areas or systems of an electric system.

 Transformer

-An electromagnetic device for transforming energy from one circuit to another of different voltage levels as in alternating current system.
+An electromagnetic device for transforming energy from one circuit to another of different voltage levels as in an alternating current system.

 Transmission Constraints